sakshamkesarwani2007/WEEK-1-Submission-to-a-GENAI-project-in-IITD-under-CSOT/SUBMISSION.md

 ## What I Learned

 - How to connect to an AI model using an API key
-- What tokens are — every word costs tokens, longer input = more cost
+- What tokens are, every word costs tokens, longer input = more cost
-- The model has no memory between separate calls — you have to resend history every time
+- The model has no memory between separate calls, you have to resend history every time
 - How a `messages` list works: system sets rules, user asks, assistant replies
-- Streaming — printing words as they arrive instead of waiting for the full reply
+- Streaming, printing words as they arrive instead of waiting for the full reply
 - How to summarize old context to save tokens (compaction)

 ## Problems I Faced and Fixed